 - 1. To develop effective writing, reading, presentation and group discussion skills - 2.
-To help students identify personality traits and evolve as a better team player - 3.
-To introduce them to key concepts of - a.
-Morality - b.
-Beliefs and Behaviors - c.
-Diversity & Inclusion - 4.
+To help students identify personality traits and evolve as a better teamplayer - 3.
+To introduce them to key concepts of Morality, Beliefs and Behaviors and Diversity & Inclusion - 4.
 To make students understand the concepts of Morality and Diversity practically - 5.
 To acquaint students of various personal skills like interpersonal and intrapersonal skills